 Sesshin is a period of intensive practice ranging from one day to a week.
 Jikoji exists to support you in your Zen practice and so we recognize that the world has expectations of your schedule.
 You are welcome to attend our sesshin on a part-time basis.
 Please check the events page for upcoming sesshins.

 Jikoji offers a wide variety of workshops to share Zen Teachings, integrate Zen into particular aspects of your life, and to develop the skills and connections that create depth and meaning into your daily existence.
 These are listed on the events page

 Jikoji has rooms available.
 Please call ahead if you plan to attend meals or stay overnight.

 A donation of $50 per day including meals and dormitory accommodations is requested, but no one is ever turned away from the Dharma for lack of funds.
-Scholarships and work-study programs that cover some or all of the costs may be available.
+Scholarships that cover some or all of the costs may be available.
 Please call Jikoji at 408-741-9562 for further information, or to make reservations, if you plan on staying for meals or request overnight lodging.